 This post may include affiliate links; for details, see our disclosure policy.

 Here are the best Italian cocktails to try!
-There’s something for everyone: classics like the Americano and Negroni, to an inspired spin on the margarita.
+There’s something for everyone, from classics like the Americano and Negroni to unique spins using Italian ingredients.

 Italy is home of some of most famous culinary inventions of all time, from pizza margherita to pesto to pasta marinara.
 So is it any wonder that this country is also home to some iconic classic cocktails, too?
 Without Italy, we wouldn’t have the world famous Negroni, or the bubbly and ubiquitous Aperol Spritz.
 Then there’s the Americano, with a history that stems back to the 1860’s.
 The Italians were early to the cocktail game!